nitroxgas/GettingAndCleaningData/Codebook.md

 1      WALKING         1         0.2773308       -0.01738382        -0.1111481 ...
 2      WALKING         2         0.2764266       -0.01859492        -0.1055004 ...

-The generated file contains the data set, separated by commas and with a header.
+The generated file contains the data set, separated by spaces and with a header.

 Variable mames: